jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 $ E_2(f) = sqrt(1/n sum_(k=1) ^n [x_k- f(x_k)]^2) $<eq_70>

 The L2-norm tends to assign non-zero values to all available model parameters.
-This means it tries to attribute a certain importance to all parameters.
+This means it tries to attribute a certain importance to all available parameters.
-However, for this, the importance or magnitude of the model parameters must be reduced.
+However, for this, the importance or magnitude of all the model parameters must be reduced accordingly.
 In summary, this means that the L2-norm tries to use as many available parameters as possible to learn an underlying system.

 The L1-norm according to @eq_71 @Brunton2022 gives less weight to outliers, contrary to the behavior of the L2-norm.

 $ E_1(f) = 1/n sum_(k=1) ^n |x_k - f(x_k)| $<eq_71>

-// ---------------------------------- step ---------------------------------- //
+// --------------------------------- l1 norm -------------------------------- //
 The consequence is that the L1-norm favors sparse weight matrices.
 Sparse means that in the matrix containing the individual coefficients or weights for a regression model, the majority of entries are assigned a 0.
 A 0 in the weight matrix means that the coefficients are not used.
 The result is an attempt to learn the underlying system behavior, which should be recognized from the training behavior, with as few parameters as possible.
 Applying what has been discussed so far to the linear and non-linear model of fourth order, the following can be noted.
 By optimizing the non-linear model of fourth degree with the L2-norm, all five available parameters are assigned some importance.
-In interpolation, this should not pose a problem since the optimization has minimized the error specifically for this.
+In interpolation, this should not pose a problem since the optimization has minimized the error specifically for this single task.
 However, highly unreliable output values are to be expected in extrapolation.
 The linear regression model should also be trained with the L2-norm.
 Since the underlying system is a linear function, in this case both interpolation and extrapolation would be correct.